Adaptive Spatio-temporal Estimation on the Graph Edges via Line Graph Transformation: Methodology

 Plugging \eqref{delta} into \eqref{model}, the update function of the LGLMS algorithm gives the next step edge signal prediction $\hat{\boldsymbol{x}}_e[t+1]$:

 where $\alpha$ is the step size.
-For simplicity, we assume that the graph $\mathcal{G}$ is fixed, but we should point out that the change in the graph structure does not change the definitions of any GSP techniques and the Line Graph transformation remains valid.
+For simplicity, we assume that the graph $\mathcal{G}$ is fixed, but we should point out that the change in the graph structure does not change the definitions of any GSP techniques, and the Line Graph transformation remains valid.

 Here is an intuitive explanation of the complete procedure of using the LGLMS to process edge signals.
 Given a graph $\mathcal{G}$, begin the LGLMS by constructing the Line Graph $\mathcal{G}_{LG}$ as seen in \eqref{line_graph_adjacency}.
-Then, in order to conduct spectral domain operations, we define the necessary GFT components not using the original graph $\mathcal{G}$ but using the Line Graph $\mathcal{G}_{LG}$ using \eqref{LG_GFT} and define a spectral domain filter $\mathbf{\Sigma}_{LG}$ (preferably a bandlimited close to the ground truth).
+To conduct spectral domain operations, we define the necessary GFT components not using the original graph $\mathcal{G}$ but using the Line Graph $\mathcal{G}_{LG}$ using \eqref{LG_GFT} and define a spectral domain filter $\mathbf{\Sigma}_{LG}$ (preferably a bandlimited close to the ground truth).
 While there are noisy and missing edge signal observations $\boldsymbol{y}_e[t]$, iteratively execute the LGLMS algorithm shown in \eqref{LGLMS_update}.
-The pseudocode for implementing this procedure for online spatio-temporal estimation of edge signals using LGLMS is illustrated in Algorithm~\ref{algorithm_line}.
+By embedding edge signals into the node space of the Line Graph, LGLMS enables an adaptive learning process that inherently captures the key spectral characteristics of the edge signals.
+The pseudocode for implementing LGLMS online spatiotemporal estimation of edge signals is illustrated in Algorithm~\ref{algorithm_line}.

-The choice of $l_2$-norm optimization problem leads to the straightforward solution and implementation of forming adaptive algorithms for the online estimation of time-varying signals \cite{Diniz_2007_adaptive_filtering}.
-The LGLMS is the parallelism of the classical adaptive LMS algorithm on the graph edges.
+The choice of $l_2$-norm optimization not only ensures a mathematically tractable solution but also facilitates an efficient and scalable implementation, making it a foundational choice for designing adaptive algorithms in the online estimation of time-varying signals.
+The LGLMS is the parallel of the classical adaptive LMS algorithm on the graph edges.
 What LGLMS differs from classical LMS is that LGLMS relies on the bandlimitedness of the edge signals, reducing the update complexity of dynamically changing the filter weights.
 LGLMS can interpolate missing edge observations due to the operation performed by $\mathbf{U}_{LG}\mathbf{\Sigma}_{LG}\mathbf{U}^{T}_{LG}\mathbf{M}(\boldsymbol{y}_e[t] - \hat{\boldsymbol{x}}_e[t])$ is an edge diffusion.
-The adaptive GLMS algorithm defined on the graph nodes is stable and converges in mean squared sense under steady state estimation for the selection of $\Sigma_{LG}$ and $\alpha$ satisfying $\|\alpha\mathbf{M}\mathbf{U}_{LG}\mathbf{\Sigma}_{LG}\mathbf{U}^{T}_{LG}\|^2_2 \leq 1$.
-This convergence behavior of LGLMS is similar to what can be seen in other adaptive GSP methods \cite{bib_LMS, bib_LMP, yan_2022_sign}.
+The adaptive GLMS algorithm defined on the graph nodes is stable and converges in mean mean-squared sense under steady state estimation for the selection of $\Sigma_{LG}$ and $\alpha$ satisfying the following condition: